-Do-it-yourself concrete mixer from a plastic barrel.
+DIY concrete mixer from a plastic barrel.
 How to make a concrete mixer with your own hands - visual instructions and drawings.
 Making a concrete mixer - step by step guide

-Why concrete mixer
+Why a concrete mixer

 A construction mixer can really help in solving the problem of preparing a solution.
 Although this tool was developed for these purposes, it is more suitable for working with adhesives and cement-sand mixtures of small and medium volumes.
 If the task is to prepare concrete filled with crushed stone or other stone, then both the blades themselves and the engine can be damaged.
-All this indicates the need for a more powerful product that can easily cope with the stated tasks.
+All this speaks to the need for a more powerful product that can easily cope with the stated tasks.

 Operating principle